 - Other repetitive movements at work, including repetitive grasping

-Recently, the Mayo Clinic conducted a study of its own employees in attempt to refute the assumption that typing causes carpal tunnel.
+Recently, the Mayo Clinic conducted a study of its own employees in an attempt to refute the assumption that typing causes carpal tunnel syndrome.
 However, responses may have been swayed by employees’ fear of losing their jobs.
 No independent study has been conducted, and typing on a computer keyboard is one of the most commonly identified causes of carpal tunnel syndrome.

-If you are experiencing symptoms of carpal tunnel and you believe it is related to your work, seek medical attention with a doctor of your choice, report the workplace injury to your employer and contact our lawyers for workers’ compensation advice and guidance.
+If you are experiencing symptoms of carpal tunnel syndrome and you believe it is related to your work, seek medical attention with a doctor of your choice, report the workplace injury to your employer, and contact our lawyers for workers’ compensation advice and guidance.

-To schedule a free initial consultation call 651-333-3636.
+To schedule a free initial consultation, call 800-583-7016.
 Our attorneys can be reached 24/7 with our after-hours answering service and are available to schedule consultations to meet at your convenience.
 If your injury prevents you from visiting our staff in the office, we are happy to make home, hospital and off-site consultations by appointment.
 We represent clients in the Minneapolis/St. Paul area and statewide.